 Similar to essential oils, there are claims that acupuncture can cure basically every ailment.
 Got a problem?
 Now there’s an oil and acupuncture point for that.
 Done and done.
 But as a comparison, I’m much quicker to advocate for acupuncture compared to oils.

 The first time I went to my acupuncturist, I didn’t expect to have such a holistic evaluation.
 Ironic because the whole reason I was there was to receive holistic treatment!
-We talked about a range of topics (health, family, job search, college, daily activities, hobbies) because, well, EVERYTHING is connected.
-If I’ve learned anything this year, it’s that.
+We talked about a range of topics (health, family, job search, college, daily activities, hobbies) because, EVERYTHING is connected.
 As much as I was taken aback by this at first, I understand the importance of having an open dialogue with every practitioner.
-By informing her of certain things (like constipation ((TMI)) or job search stress) she knows which acupuncture points to target.
+By informing her of certain things she knows which acupuncture points to target.

-I was extremely worried about the pain of the needles but I laugh about that now.
-Once the needles are in place (about 20), I just close my eyes and relax for about 30-45 minutes, which seems to be the average length of my sessions.
+I was extremely worried about the pain of the needles but you barely feel a thing.
+Once the needles are in place (about 20), I just close my eyes and relax for about 25-30 minutes, which seems to be the average length of my sessions.
 The removal of the needles doesn’t hurt either.
-I leave feeling relaxed, no question, but things do seem to move better throughout my body too.

 The Healthyish bottom line